glottospace/glottospace/cran-comments.md

 Thanks again for your time.
 This is a resubmission.

-There were no ERRORS, WARNINGS or NOTES.
+There were no ERRORS or WARNINGS.

+There was one NOTE:
+* Possibly misspelled words in DESCRIPTION: I have checked the words and they are spelled correctly (the words are related with the package name, data sources, etc.)

 Kind regards,
 Sietze